how to make concrete smooth and shiny

 Troweling is very important for indoor concrete.
 In this case, you’re using a float trowel, finishing trowel, or flooring trowel.

-The method for achieving a very smooth surface is to trowel repeatedly in consecutive sweeps using a steel trowel and increasing the pressure as you go along (source).
+The method for achieving a very smooth surface is to trowel repeatedly in consecutive sweeps using a steel trowel and increase the pressure as you go along (source).

 Be careful that you don’t tilt the trowel as you go along, or you’ll create a “chatter” texture, which will not give you a smooth surface.
 Also, remember never to add any water to your concrete while finishing it.